BoezS/FiddlerToPostman/README.md

 # FiddlerToPostman
 Export captured Fiddler sessions as a Postman collection

-Steps to add Postman-Colection export format to fiddler:
+# Steps to add Postman-Collection export format to fiddler:

 1) Copy the FiddlerToPostman.dll from the %yourRoot%\FiddlerToPostman\FiddlerToPostman\bin\Release directory.